 During the academic year, cohorts will be expected to read materials, watch informative content, author written products, and attend learning sessions outside of weekly meeting times that will aid in the preparation for and execution of a co-written policy agenda.
 Cohorts will participate in weekly virtual meetings to discuss the content of their assigned modules and theorize around potential origins and solutions to the problems affecting their communities and personal lives.

 Every Texan is committed to creating a community of advocates, and fellows are expected to engage with and aid in the cultivation of their community as they embark on this journey together.
 Not only are cohorts expected to learn, but they are also encouraged to connect and learn from the experiences of their fellow students to serve the greater good of the state.

 Fellows will embark on a journey that will prepare them to become an advocate and a community builder with an informed familiarity with policy-making processes.
 Not only will fellows learn how policy shapes the experiences of their community, they’ll learn how to participate in these processes.

-Fellows will understand, practice, and embody the components of leadership that champion community responsibility, community building, community-centered advocacy, and leadership as a tool for empowering others in their own community.
+Fellows will practice the components of leadership that champion community responsibility, community building, and community-centered advocacy as tools for empowering others in their own community.

 “Degrees Of Debt: What To Do About Rising College Debt In Texas” is a three-part data series by Every Texan’s policy analysts addressing college affordability and rising student debt in Texas.